 You can sit downstairs at one of two window bars, or outside on the pavement on one of two matching benches.
 You can also sit upstairs, where there’s a second counter, unless it’s being used for training courses (usually Saturday afternoons).
-There’s also the famous Blue Bottle syphon bar up here from 11 until 2 on the weekends, but sadly this is no more.
+This also used to host the famous Blue Bottle syphon bar from 11 until 2 on the weekends, but sadly this is no more.

 You can read more of my thoughts after the gallery.